 APCO Executive Committee Chair

-APCO Executive Committee Chair is Dr. Manju Chandran, Senior Consultant Endocrinologist and Director of the Osteoporosis and Bone Metabolism Unit, that she established at Singapore General Hospital in 2008.
+APCO Executive Committee Chair is the 2021 International Osteoporosis Foundation Olof Johnell Science Award Winner - Dr. Manju Chandran, Senior Consultant Endocrinologist and Director of the Osteoporosis and Bone Metabolism Unit, that she established at Singapore General Hospital in 2007.

 Dr Chandran holds a Fellowship in Endocrinology and Metabolism from the University of California San Diego School of Medicine, USA.
 In addition to being the immediate Past Chair of the Chapter of Endocrinologists, College of Physicians, Academy of Medicine Singapore, she is also the Deputy Chair of the Asia Pacific and South Africa Regional Advisory Council of the International Osteoporosis Foundation (IOF) and the Vice Chair of the Asia Pacific Panel of the International Society of Clinical Densitometry (ISCD).

-She was awarded the IOF CNS (Committee of National Societies) Medal of Excellence 2015 and was appointed to the IOF Board in 2020.
+She was awarded the IOF Young Investigator Award in 2013, the IOF CNS (Committee of National Societies) Medal of Excellence in 2015 and the IOF Olof Johnell Science Award in 2021.
+Dr Chandran was appointed to the IOF Board in 2020.

 APCO Executive Committee members